chinmayhegde/fodl/_posts/2022-01-19-introduction.md

 f_b = \arg \min_{f \in \f} \hat{R}(f) .
 $$

-This optimization problem hides yet another **Major Challenge**.
+Alas, yet another **Major Challenge**.
 Tuning weights and biases *to optimality* is extremely difficult, except in the simplest of hypothesis classes (such as linear/affine models).
 In practice, we never solve this optimization problem, but rather just run some kind of incremental "training" procedure for some number of steps that iteratively decreases $\hat{R}(f)$ until everyone is satisfied.
 Let us assume that we are somehow able to get a decent answer.
 Let the final result of this training procedure be called $\hat{f}$.

 So, to recap: we have introduced two definitions of risk ($R, \hat{R}$), and defined two models ($f_b, \hat{f}$).
 This final network $\hat{f}$ is what we end up using to perform all future predictions.
 Our hope is that $\hat{f}$ performs "well" on "most" future data points.
 Quantitatively, we would like to ensure that the population risk
 \\[R(\hat{f}) \\]